Created by Bob Montana and John L. Goldwater

 Also included in the collection is “Crime Stopper” a tale from 1987 wherein Jughead fantasizes about being Slim Jim, ace detective for the Riverdale police, while “Crime Time,” essentially a one-page gag about Jughead going all CSI while investigating the theft of the last slice of pie.

-My favourite, though, is probably “Private Eye, Eye” Jughead attempts to write a hard-boiled detective novel featuring Charlie Eye, full of such over-boiled “I melted like an ice cube on a hot stove,” “kissably pursed lips” and”I drank” in her loveliness like a parched petunia.”
+My favourite, though, is probably “Private Eye, Eye” from 1996, which finds Jughead attempting to write a hard-boiled detective novel featuring Charlie Eye.
+His manuscript is full of such over-boiled lines as “I melted like an ice cube on a hot stove,” “kissably pursed lips” and “I drank in her loveliness like a parched petunia.”
 Unfortunately, Reggie gets his hands on the transcript, and Jughead’s in for some serious ribbing.

 Not that this collection rounded up all of Jughead’s forays into the shamus game.
 In “Peter Goon, Private Eye” from 1960, Jughead gets temporary amnesia and thinks he’s private eye Peter Goon, an obvious riff on TV’s Peter Gunn.